cmlh/MaltegoStuff/README.md

 Use color tags liberally in your analysis, especially if mixing influencers and influencees.
 Tagging initial subjects red, first order influencees orange, second order yellow, and so forth may produce a graph that yields some insight.
 Counting on degree to ID important accounts will be less effective than you might expect.

+#Klout Topics

+Klout permits users to select the areas in which they believe they are influential, but this must be supported by conversations on the topic which have been detected passively.
+When presented with very large groups of Twitter accounts holding multiple interests it is possible to gain insight on overall structure by connecting each user to their respective topics.

 #Hurricane Electric BGP

 When digging through a lot of ASes I kept finding myself Googling them and ending up on their respective Hurricane Electric pages.
 This really should be a default included IN the AS entity for Maltego.

 #DomainTools